mg6maciej/ethereum-token-operator-registry/README.md

     GlobalOpearatorRegistry public operatorRegistry = 0x0102030405...;

     function setApprovalForAll(address operator, bool value) external {
-        require(!operatorRegistry.isApprovedOperator(msg.sender, spender), "This opearator is approved globally via 0x0102030405....
+        require(!operatorRegistry.isApprovedOperator(msg.sender, operator), "This opearator is approved globally via 0x0102030405....
 Changing it locally has no effect");
         // the reset of ERC721 logic
     }